Lovebirds

 Lovebirds usually live for around 10 to 15 years under proper care.

-Although lovebirds are highly sought after, not all species and varieties can be domesticated.
+Although lovebirds are highly sought after, not all species can be domesticated.
 Typically the peach-faced lovebird, Fischer’s lovebird, yellow-collared lovebird, and black-cheeked lovebird are the ones suitable as pets.

 For housing a couple of lovebirds, the cage should ideally be at least 18x18x24 inches (width x depth x height), and it should have metal bars spaced no more than 3/8 inches.
 The perches within the cage should be around 4 inches long and ½ inch in diameter.
 There should be plenty of toys there for the birds to play with.